microsoft/msticpy/docs/source/data_acquisition/AzureData.rst

 Details about the subscription a resource is a member of can provide vital context to a security analyst when conducting an investigation.
-This pacakge contains 2 functions to support this.
+This package contains 2 functions to support this.

 AZURE_DATA_CONNECTOR.list_subscriptions() returns a pandas DataFrame with details of all the subscriptions within the tenant.